hvopen/hvopen-website/_events/2018/2018-12-05-rebuilding-in-flight.md

 We'll also be doing the
 following [lightning talks](/lightning-talks.html) before the meeting:

+* Report from Mini Maker Fair - Sean Swelha
+* What's coming in RHEL8 - Pat Ladd
-* None yet, please propose below!
+* Room for one more, please propose below!

 <a class="btn btn-default btn-hvopen"